 Every company in Singapore is required to file returns even if it is making losses.
 Companies that do not meet the Form C-S qualifying conditions will need to file Form C together with their financial statements, tax computations and supporting schedules.

-From YA 2017, companies will qualify to file Form C-S if they meet all of the following conditions:
+Companies will qualify to file Form C-S if they meet all of the following conditions:

 - incorporated in Singapore;